-If done in accordance with appropriate social distancing, getting outside during this challenging time can be a safe way to stay healthy, relieve stress, and recharge.
 With more than 600,000 acres in preserves located around the state, Maine land trusts are a great resource for expanding one’s list of possible destinations.
 As a bonus, many land trust properties can be found close to home.
+When done in accordance with appropriate social distancing and preparedness, getting outside can be a safe way to stay healthy, relieve stress, and recharge.

 The best place to get started is by finding a Maine land trust near you.
 Check out your local land trust’s website to locate available properties, read descriptions, view trail maps, and get directions.
-If you have additional questions, contact the land trust.
-Lastly, visit their webpage or social media sites before heading out to make sure you have the most up to date information.
-Another great resource that includes all types of trails throughout the state is Maine Trail Finder.
+If you have additional questions, contact the land trust instead of leaving it to chance.
+Lastly, visit websites or socialmedia pages before heading out to make sure you have the most up to date information.
+Visiting a part of Maine that’s new to you or looking to discover a new favorite hike?
+Be sure to check out Maine Trail Finder.
+They even have a calendar of events happening outdoors around the state.

 - Visit a lesser-known spot and explore places close to home.